Medical image processing

 Defining the future medical image processing architecture

-Intel® and Prodrive Technologies will cooperate to explore FPGAs as hardware accelerators in the medical image processing architecture of the future.
+Prodrive Technologies is exploring Intel® IoT technologies and Intel® FPGAs as hardware accelerators in the medical image processing architecture of the future.
 Prodrive Technologies will define a benchmarking setup that will combine Intel® Xeon® based CPUs with various types of hardware accelerators, including Intel®’s Arria 10 FPGA series.

 The different architectures will be benchmarked using RabbitCT, an open source CT back projection image reconstruction algorithm.
 This algorithm is then optimized for each of the architectures to determine to what extent performance can be maximized, but also to determine the ease-of-use of each platform.